 The average Foundation Governor role will take up to 10 hours a term including attending one governing body meeting per term and, typically, serving on one committee.
 You will need to be able to attend meetings regularly and have time to read the paperwork and get to know the school well.

 You are also expected to demonstrate commitment to fulfilling your role responsibly through your ongoing training and development.
-A range of governor training, including Induction and on-line learning, are available at no cost through the Diocese.
+A range of governor training, including Induction and on-line learning, are available through the Diocese.

 Who can be a Foundation Governor?